 Discovering a Theoretical Foundation

-In January 2026, after submitting an application to the Mid-Career Doctoral Program in Educational Leadership at the University of Pennsylvania Graduate School of Education, Dr. Ding explored research conducted by faculty at the school.
+In January 2026, while exploring research at the University of Pennsylvania Graduate School of Education, Dr. Ding encountered the work of Dr. Sharon M. Ravitch

-During this process she encountered the work of Sharon M. Ravitch.
-Dr. Ravitch’s scholarship on Flux Leadership and her book Leadership Mindsets for Adaptive Change: The Flux 5 provided a compelling theoretical lens for thinking about leadership development in complex educational environments.
+Dr. Ravitch’s scholarship on Flux Leadership and her book Leadership Mindsets for Adaptive Change: The Flux 5 provided a compelling theoretical lens for understanding leadership development in complex educational environments.

 The Emergence of SPFL